StyledStrike/gmod-custom-chat/README.md

     -- return false to block embeds from "url"

     -- "urlType" will be one of these strings:
-    -- "image", "audio", and "url" for other stuff
+    -- "image", "audio", and "url" for other things

-    -- example: only allow super admins to use embeds if not ply:IsSuperAdmin() then return false end
+    -- Example: only allow super admins to use embeds if not ply:IsSuperAdmin() then return false end

-    -- example: prevent audio from embedding for everyone if urlType == "audio" then return false end end )
+    -- Example: prevent audio from embedding for everyone if urlType == "audio" then return false end end )
 ```